 When Debbie got back from Amsterdam, we were invited by two friends of mine to a dinner/BBQ in a cute and quiet garden called “Une oasis dans la ville”.
-Jude and Greg; one is a story-teller and the other a songwriter-singer.
+Jude and Greg, both artists: one is an authentic and funny story-teller and the other, a one-of-a-kind songwriter-singer.
 What a team!
 Just the name of the place was already the promise of an exotic evening-night trip through stories of all kinds, in French, English and Creole!
 Unfortunately that piece of paradise is a private place.
 But hey!
 That is the kind of experience my guests have with me.
 The best is to give access to the hidden treasures in Paris area.
 I am positive, anyone can “afford” the tag of a great host/hostess.

 - The exhibition “L’atelier en plein air, les impressionistes en Normandie”, at Jacquemart-André Museum

 I had waited so long to go to this exhibition, too long.
 Well, travels lately are part of the explanation.
 Eventually, the fact that Debbie came to Paris was an opportunity to make that happen and to make her discover MyParadise as well.
 There are two reasons why I was initially interested in it: I am a visual art addict and I love Normandy.
 This was a heavenly combination!
 I had a crush on “La plage à Trouville” by Gustave Courbet and “La Seine et l’Ile Lacroix en hiver” by Albert Lebourg.
 Emotional trip!